Hindustan Unilever Limited announced its results for the quarter ended 30th September 2022.

 Foods & Refreshment: Steady performance led by Foods, Coffee and Ice Cream

 Foods & Refreshment grew 4% driven by solid performance in Foods, Coffee and Ice-cream.
 Foods delivered strong double-digit growth with volumes growing in mid-teens, led by Jams and Unilever Food Solutions business.
 Ice Cream had another strong quarter with double-digit growth on a very high base led by robust performance across brands and formats.
 Tea cemented its market leadership and grew volumes in mid-single digit while turnover declined marginally due to price cuts.
 Coffee continues to perform well delivering double-digit growth.
 Health Food Drinks continued to gain market share and penetration on the back of focused market development actions.
-Horlicks seeded new formats ‘Nutri Gummies’ and ‘Diabetes Gummies’, Kwality Wall’s launched new flavors and Kissan launched Hazelnut Choco Peanut Butter.
+Horlicks seeded new formats ‘Nutri Gummies’ and ‘Diabetes Gummies’, Kwality Wall’s launched new flavours and Kissan launched Hazelnut Choco Peanut Butter.

 Operating margins remain healthy